Home > Analyses > Technology > Trimble Inc.

 Does TRMB have a competitive advantage?

-Trimble Inc. does not present a competitive advantage, as its return on invested capital (ROIC) falls below its weighted average cost of capital (WACC) by 4.13%.
-The company’s ROIC has declined by over 20% in recent years, indicating sustained value destruction and decreasing profitability.
+Trimble Inc. does not currently present a competitive advantage.
+Its return on invested capital (ROIC) sits below its weighted average cost of capital (WACC), indicating value destruction and declining profitability.

 SWOT Analysis

-This analysis highlights Trimble Inc.’s key internal and external factors shaping its strategic position.
+This analysis highlights Trimble Inc.’s key competitive factors and risks to inform strategic decisions.

 Strengths